 The thing is, my life is perfect.
 It’s not perfectly polished with no hair-blowing moments or untarnished days, but it’s made perfect through my Savior, Jesus Christ.
 Jesus isn’t asking us to be like our neighbor.
 He is asking us to be like Him and love our neighbor.

 I can celebrate with my friend for going on her fifth vacation in six months because Jesus saved me.
-I can look at pictures of someone’s freshly installed new wood floors as I scrub the contents of my cats sensitive stomach staining my carpet for the hundredth time because Jesus’ perfection isn’t defined by my flooring.
-I can walk through a huge, immaculate house that has so many stories it reminds me of a wedding cake as I lie my head on my pillow in my small ranch because Jesus says one day, I will be in His house.
+Looking at pictures on Facebook of someone’s freshly installed wood floors as I scrub the contents of my cats sensitive stomach staining my carpet for the hundredth time doesn’t bother me.
+Jesus’ perfection isn’t defined by my flooring.
+I am able walk through a huge, immaculate house that has so many stories it reminds me of a wedding cake as I lie my head on my pillow in my small ranch because Jesus says one day, I will be in His house.

 Jesus doesn’t care about the bow we try to put on our lives to make us look perfect.
 He only cares about our willingness to humble ourselves and admit that we aren’t perfect by asking for His perfection to cover us.
 When we see glimmering and shining lives, He sees the real us with our real hurts and issues and no matter how much we cover them, He is there to love us through them.